pinkterraces/index-app/README.md

 ## Summary

-This is an app that fetches data from the Pokeapi and displays that data on a website.
+This is an app that fetches data from the Pokemon API and displays that data on a website.
 Additional information that also comes frm the API is available on a modal.

-The design has been kept purposly minimal and greyscale so to focus on the functionality of the app.

 ### Tech